Deliberations in the Committees

 The legislative experts also attend committee meetings to provide legal and technical support.

 The speakers are granted leave to speak in the committee meetings in the order of request.
-The chairpersons of the committees and the government are not subject to the order of request.
+The chairpersons of the committees, vice presidents, ministers, vice ministers, and high ranking executives are not subject to the order of request.
 When necessary, the chairpersons may give the floor to the experts summoned to the committee meetings.

 The deputies who are not committee members may take the floor with permission, but they cannot vote and table motions of amendment.
 The deputies may obtain and read the committee documents even if they are not committee members.